×

 Take Care of Your Tenants’ Safety with EVO

-You can also use online management tools like EVO to obtain relevant gas safety certificates.
+You can also use online management tools like EVO to obtain the relevant Gas Safe certificate.

 EVO is a digital platform that housing providers can outsource all of their repairs and maintenance to.